 Interest income fluctuates in accordance with cash balances, the currency that the cash is held in, and prevailing market interest rates.
 The Company holds the vast majority of its cash on hand in US dollars, the Company's functional currency.
-Interest rates on short-term U.S. dollar deposits have been increasing during the second half of 2017 and first half of 2018.
+Interest rates on short-term U.S. dollar deposits have been increasing during the second half of 2017 and the nine months ended September 30, 2018.